mesosphere-backup/less-is-defined/README.md

-# less-color-lighten
+# less-is-defined
-A LESS plugin for a simple function that blends a given color with white or black to produce a new color that observes the same general hue as the source color.
+A LESS plugin for a simple function that enables you to check if variable is defined.

 For usage see the [LESS documentation](http://lesscss.org/usage/#plugins).